AnaRu80/my-pendings/README.md

-# React My Pendings
+# React My Tasks

-This is a simple React Pending list application that allows you to add, delete, and mark items as Done.
+This is a simple React Task list application that allows you to add, delete, and mark items as Done.

 ## Getting Started